harshch1803/harshch1803.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Phd Student at <a href='https://www.khoury.northeastern.edu/'> Northeastern University</a>.
+subtitle: PhD Student at <a href='https://www.khoury.northeastern.edu/'> Northeastern University</a>.

 profile:
   align: right